Improving LLM Unlearning Robustness via Random Perturbations: Experimental Setup

-\paragraph{MMLU College Biology \& Computer Security~\textnormal{\citep{mmlu}}} are two sub-categories in MMLU, corresponding to topics closely related to the WMDP Biology and WMDP Cyber forget-sets.
-They are used to evaluate the unlearned model's ability to retain relevant knowledge in areas related to the forget-sets. \paragraph{``I Don't Know'' dataset.} We employ a set of $100$ refusal responses as the preference answers for DPO+KL and DPO+MSE.
+\textbf{MMLU College Biology \& Computer Security~\textnormal{\citep{mmlu}}} are two sub-categories in MMLU, corresponding to topics closely related to the WMDP Biology and WMDP Cyber forget-sets.
+They are used to evaluate the unlearned model's ability to retain relevant knowledge in areas related to the forget-sets.

+\textbf{``I Don't Know'' dataset.} We employ a set of $100$ refusal responses as the preference answers for DPO+KL and DPO+MSE.
 For further details, we refer the reader to Appendix C of \citet{maini2024tofu}.